 However, some women swear by them.
-Outdoor blogger Meg of Fox in the Forest has an awesome pee funnel overview right here, including some crucial tips on how to use it (it’s definitely possible to get it wrong, with unfortunate results).
+See this pee funnel review for some crucial tips on how to use it (it’s definitely possible to get it wrong, with unfortunate results).
 I can imagine it being super useful if you do a lot of rock and alpine climbing trips.

 The only time I use my GoGirl these days?
 Peeing into a bottle.
 Don’t judge.
 When you’re waiting out a dust storm in a yurt at Burning Man, a snowstorm in your tent on an alpine climb, or a night of stealth sleeping in your car in an urban area, you’ll understand.

 Safety is the top priority on the wall, but a climbing harness does complicate things.
 Here is an excellent overview of peeing in the middle of a rock climb.
 It’s pretty much what you’re probably picturing.
 She also recommends a pee funnel as another option, and I would guess a Zip Hers fly is another great way to go.

 Now that we’ve covered squat styles, let’s get down and dirty with the details of how to clean up.

 Many newbie female backpackers use toilet paper for wiping after a pee.
 I did when I first started.
 But spend enough time outside and you might start to get tired of TP, especially since it’s awkward to carry around a big bag of used TP on multi-day trips.